Braverman demands police explain disclosure of private Nicola Bulley information

 Suella Braverman demands Lancashire Police explain disclosure of private Nicola Bulley information

+Rare step comes as force refers itself to watchdog over incident at Ms Bulley’s home days before disappearance

-Suella Braverman has asked Lancashire Constabulary to explain why personal details about Nicola Bulley’s health were made public.
+Suella Braverman has asked Lancashire Constabulary to explain why personal details about Nicola Bulley’s health were made public, as the force faces a potential watchdog investigation over an incident days before her disappearance.

 It comes amid outrage over the disclosure of claims regarding the mother-of-two’s alcohol consumption and experience of menopause, with a former police watchdog questioning how the information was “even vaguely relevant”.